czczup/InternVL-doc/docs/en/get_started/chat_data_format.md

 You can add multiple datasets in this JSON file, similar to [this file](https://github.com/OpenGVLab/InternVL/blob/main/internvl_chat/shell/data/internvl_1_2_finetune.json).

-We currently support the following four types of datasets: `pure text data`, `single image data`, `multi-image (interleaved) data`, and `video data`.
+We currently support the following four types of datasets: `pure text data`, `single-image data`, `multi-image (interleaved) data`, and `video data`.
 We do not require all entries in a JSONL file to be of the same type, meaning your JSONL file can contain different types of data.

 ## Pure Text Data